Benedek4000/eng130_week4_project/db/db.md

  ![image](https://user-images.githubusercontent.com/97250268/197802102-719221c1-005b-4dc1-bce2-ba0cce61830d.png)

-### Key Characteristics of MongoDB database

-- Installation and setup is very easy

-- All information related to a document is stored in a single place.

--

--
 # Normalisation

 Normalization is the process of organizing the data in the database.
 It is used to minimize the redundancy from the database, so that we can eliminate undesirable characteristics like Insertion, Update and Deletion anomalies.